Flint sit-down strike: The strike

 Events forced the union to accelerate its plans when the workers at Cleveland's Fisher Body plant went on strike on December 28, 1936, due to two brothers being fired from the assembly line.
 The UAW immediately announced that it would not settle the Cleveland strike until it reached a national agreement with GM covering all of its plants.
 At the same time the union made plans to shut down Fisher #1 in Flint.
 Genora Johnson Dollinger was one of the main organizers and protesters for the Flint sit-down.
 Dollinger also organized the all-female Emergency Brigade to protect strikers inside the factory.
 Robert Travis was the UAW organizer during the strike.
 On December 30, at 8:00 AM, the union learned that GM was planning to move the dies out of Fisher #1.
 UAW lead organizer Bob Travis immediately called a lunchtime meeting at the union hall across the street from the plant, explained the situation, then sent the members across the street to occupy the plant.
 The Flint sit-down strike began.

 In a conventional strike, union members leave the plant and establish a picket line to discourage other employees from entering, thus preventing the employer from operating.
 In a sit-down strike, the workers physically occupy the plant, keeping management and others out.
 By remaining inside the factory rather than picketing outside it, striking workers prevented owners from bringing strikebreakers to resume production.
 It was in some ways easier to maintain the morale of participants in a sit-down than in a conventional strike.
 The strikers were removed from outside pressures and the hostility of the community that their action might have induced.
 Bad weather did not constitute a problem for sit-downers as it did for the pickets in an outside strike.

 The Flint sit-down strikers set up their own civil system within the strike.
 A mayor and other civic officials were elected by the workers to maintain order within the plant.
 Departments included Organized Recreation, Information, Postal Service, and Sanitation.
 All rules were enforced by what was called a "Kangaroo Court" by the workers.
 Any person who broke the rules was given a trial, and punishments ranged from washing dishes to expulsion from the plant (in the most extreme cases).
-It was important for the strikers to maintain order in the plant; if property damage occurred, the Governor would intervene with the National Guard.
+It was important for the strikers to maintain order in the plant, because if property damage occurred, the Governor would intervene with the National Guard.
 The civic government also ensured a steady stream of supplies from friendly vendors outside the plant.
 Most of the meals for the approximately 2,000 workers occupying the plant were provided free of charge by a diner across the street.